 When the Tigray war erupted in November 2020, and the Ethiopian government invited EDF into Tigray, it was quickly deduced by regional observers that the aim of this Cushitic Alliance is to destroy TPLF before destabilizing the entire region.
 Human Rights Watch has accused Eritrean troops of raping and killing Tigrayan civilians, as well as plundering and pillaging Tigray; with the State Department blaming EDF for impeding humanitarian access into Tigray.

 Also, there are claims that Farmaajo sent Somali soldiers to Tigray via Eritrea, and this has cemented concerns that the Cushitic Alliance bodes ill for regional peace.
-Consequently, most regional nations outside the Cushitic Alliance rallied jointly with Western governments, and started to provide covert support to TPLF.
+Consequently, most regional nations outside the Cushitic Alliance rallied jointly with Western governments and started to provide covert support to TPLF.
 In June 2021, regional geopolitical analysts noted the defeat of ENDF in Tigray after TDF ousted the Federal Government from Mekelle, and African nations became more engaged in calling for a negotiated ceasefire and expulsion of EDF from Ethiopia.
 Basically, USG and African nations want the Cushitic Alliance shattered.

 As is popularly acknowledged in the region, the Cushitic Alliance exists as the death warrant of Ethiopia, Eritrea, and Somalia.
-The earlier Ethiopia exits this alliance, the more likely it will survive an impeding doom.
+The earlier Ethiopia exits this alliance, the more likely it will survive an impending doom.